-Cicis: Beyond Pizza Deploys Yext to Grow Organic Search and Increase Foot Traffic
+Cicis: Beyond Pizza Deploys Yext to Grow Organic Search and Increase Foot Traffic.

 “When I started at Cicis, mobile made up 60-65% of our visitors, but the website needed help,” states Kwong.
 “It wasn’t responsive and had our old logo so was a big piece of the rebranding focus for us.
-There was lots of discussion going into it, not just on look and feel, but also on ensuring everything be crawlable, easy to find, and that it incorporates enough unique and decent content.”
+There was lots of discussion going into it, not just on the look and feel, but also on ensuring everything be crawlable, easy to find, and that it incorporates enough unique and decent content.”

-For Kwong, content is top priority.
+For Kwong, content is a top priority.
 “Up until this point in my career, I’ve been concerned with using content to drive ecommerce.
 Now, in my current position here, the idea is to give customers content they can share on social.
 Give them content that their friends are sharing — good content that they are finding online.
 Make our brand more top of mind, so that when they do make a dining decision, they think of us.”